AirtestProject/Poco/README.rst

 * Powerful APIs which are engine independent.
 * Support multi-touch e.g. fling/pinch/etc. (in development)
 * Support gps, gyros, rotation (landscape/portrait) and other sensors as input.  (in development)
-* Extensible to other private engines by implementing [poco-sdk]().
+* Extensible to other private engines by implementing `poco-sdk`_ .
 * Compatible with Python 2.7 and Python 3.3+.

 Installation
 ------------

-To use poco, you should install poco on your host as a python library and integrate `poco-sdk` <source/doc/integration.html>`_ in your game.
+To use poco, you should install poco on your host as a python library and integrate `poco-sdk`_ in your game.

 **poco** can be installed with pip::